-For this assessment, BMD approach (U.S. EPA, 2001) was employed to identify the potential POD for each of the endpoints described above.
-A BMR of 10% extra risk was considered appropriate for derivation under the assumption that it represents a minimally biologically significant response level (U.S. EPA, 2000b).
-All of the dichotomous dose-response models available in the EPA benchmark dose software (BMDS), version 2.0, were fit to the incidence data for kidney effects in male and female rats reported by NTP (1989), NCI (1978), and Gorzinski et al. (1985), as well as the incidence data for hepatocellular necrosis in female rats reported by NTP (1989).
+The benchmark dose (BMD) modeling approach (U.S. EPA, 2000b) was employed to identify the candidate POD for each of the endpoints described above.
+A benchmark response (BMR) of 10% extra risk was considered appropriate for derivation under the assumption that it represents a minimally biologically significant response level.
+All of the dichotomous doseresponse models available in the EPA benchmark dose software (BMDS), version 2.0, were fit to the incidence data for kidney effects in male and female rats reported by NTP (1989), NCI (1978), and Gorzinski et al. (1985), as well as the incidence data for hepatocellular necrosis in female rats reported by NTP (1989).
 Details of the BMD dose-response modeling reported in Table 5-2 are presented in Appendix B (Table B-1).
-In addition, the BMD and BMDL modeling outcomes for a BMR of 5 and 1% are presented in Appendix B (Table B-2) for comparison with the 10% BMR.
+In addition, the BMD and 95% lower bound confidence limit on the BMD (BMDL) modeling outcomes for a BMR of 5 and 1% are presented in Appendix B (Table B-2) for comparison with the 10% BMR.
 From the BMD modeling analysis results presented in Table B-1, candidate PODs were selected.
-Table 5-2 summarizes the BMD modeling results of the available data and the benchmark response (BMR) levels and the potential PODs are identified for each effect.
+Table 5-2 summarizes the BMD modeling results of the available data and the BMR levels and the candidate PODs are identified for each effect.

 Table 5-2.
-Summary of the BMD modeling results for the kidney aGamma, Quantal-linear, and Weibull models had identical AIC, goodness of fit p-values, as well as BMD10 and BMDL10 values.
+Summary of the BMD modeling results for the kidney